-- 1. □ The PII in the system is not maintained in a system of records.
+- 1. It is not maintained in a system of records.
 Therefore, the Privacy requirements do not apply. - 2.
-The PII in the system is maintained in a system of records, but the agency exempted these records from the relevance and necessity requirement. - 3. ⊠ The system owner conducted an assessment prior to collecting PII for use in the system or project to determine which PII data elements and types (reference the PII Holdings Survey) were relevant and necessary to meet the system's or project's mission requirements.
+The PII in the system is maintained in a system of records, but the agency exempted these records from the relevance and necessity requirement.

+3. The system owner conducted an assessment prior to collecting PII for use in the system or project to determine which PII data elements and types (reference the PII Holdings Survey) were relevant and necessary to meet the system's or project's mission requirements.